 I was over the moon and delighted to be selected.
 Getting to travel to Australia and visit a beautiful country, and be able to compete in a sport and an event I love, it’s all pretty special.

-How will you prepare for this and do you find it more difficult competing in hotter countries?
+How will you prepare for your debut Commonwealth Games and how different do you find competing in hotter countries such as Australia?

 It is going to be difficult, as my current focus and training is geared towards my indoor season, but hopefully when I depart for Australia this month, I will be able to acclimatise and get ready to jump outdoors relatively quickly.
 It will be a challenge, but I’m looking forward to it.